-NEW!
 Based on feedback from our program participants, we have added both Practice Questions and a Sample Exam.
 Both tools are intended to help familiarize Candidates with the structure and format of questions on the FDP exam.
-Updates to the Practice Questions and Sample Exam were made May 30, 2023.
+Practice Questions and Sample Exam are now available to exam registrants for the April 2024 exam.

 There are two types of exercises available: